-We know how to choose perfect and impressive words in a communication but what about the non-verbal communication.
+We know how to choose perfect and impressive words in communication but what about non-verbal communication.

 You might be saying that ‘I am confident’ while you are rubbing your hands out of nervousness under the table.
 What do you think your interviewer will perceive?

-According to ‘Professor Mehrabian communication study’, if what's coming out of your mouth doesn't match what your body gestures, your audience is more likely to believe in the gestures.
+According to ‘Professor Mehrabian communication study’, if what's coming out of your mouth doesn't match with your body gestures, your audience is more likely to believe in the gestures.

 Here are some body language tips that will help you face an interview more confidently:

-if you keep looking towards your shoes or staring at the table, it directly conveys a message to the interviewee that you are nervous.
+if you keep looking towards your shoes or staring at the table, it directly conveys a message to the interviewer that you are nervous.
 At the same time, too much eye contact can make the atmosphere awkward.
-But a right amount of eye contact can make an impact on whether you get a job or not.
+But the right amount of eye contact can make an impact on whether you get a job or not.

 it’s a common habit to play with things kept on the table while you are in a stressed surrounding but it also distracts the interviewer and makes you stand in a negative light as fidgeting shows lack of concentration and that you will not be able to focus on the project given to you.

-crossing your arms helps to deal with anxiousness or psychological distress, but it is considered a negative gesture which shows “disinterest” sign.
+crossing your arms helps to deal with anxiousness or psychological distress, but it is considered a negative gesture that shows a “disinterest” sign.
 Instead of crossing arms, you can put your hands on your lap it will make you look calm.

 leaning back is lazy or arrogant and leaning forward is aggressive.
 You should aim for a neutral posture with the straight back which makes you look attentive.